 Beef vs. Soy Protein: Nutrient Density vs. Plant-Based Protection

-While beef remains unsurpassed in terms of anabolic capacity per gram of protein, soy establishes itself as the sole plant-based alternative that offers a complete amino acid profile with added longevity benefits.
+Beef remains unmatched in anabolic capacity per gram of protein, but soy stands out as the sole plant-based alternative with a complete amino acid profile and longevity benefits.

 Biological Value92 (Very High)74 (High for a plant)